pjc0247/get_soju/README.md

 Remarks
 ----
 This repository does not contains any kinds of source file or references since this project is not an open-source.<br>
-However, you can still report an issue or learn how to use thsi product via this `README.md`.
+However, you can still report an issue or learn how to use this product via this `README.md`.

 How to Guide
 ----